Federal Council (Switzerland): Origins of the institution

 The Federal Council was instituted by the 1848 Federal Constitution as the "supreme executive and directorial authority of the Confederation".

 When the Constitution was written, constitutional democracy was still in its infancy, and the founding fathers of Switzerland had little in the way of examples.
 While they drew heavily on the United States Constitution for the organisation of the federal state as a whole, they opted for the collegial rather than the presidential system for the executive branch of government (directorial system).
 This accommodated the long tradition of the rule of collective bodies in Switzerland.
 Under the Ancien Régime, the cantons of the Old Swiss Confederacy had been governed by councils of pre-eminent citizens since time immemorial, and the later Helvetic Republic (with its equivalent Directorate) as well as the cantons that had given themselves liberal constitutions since the 1830s had also had good experiences with that mode of governance.

-Today, only three other states, Bosnia and Herzegovina, Andorra and San Marino, have collective rather than unitary heads of state.
+Today, only four other states, Bosnia and Herzegovina, Andorra, San Marino, and Nicaragua have collective rather than unitary heads of state.
 However the collegial system of government has found widespread adoption in modern democracies in the form of cabinet government with collective responsibility.